hpgrahsl/kryptonite-for-kafka/docs/kms/azure.md

 - `Key Unwrap Key`

 !!! tip "Use separate vaults for keys and secrets"
-    It is recommended to use one Key Vault instance for KEK keys (with `Key Wrap/Unwrap` permissions) and a separate instance for keyset secrets (with `Secret Get/List` permissions).
+    Use one Key Vault instance for KEK keys (with `Key Wrap/Unwrap` permissions) and a separate instance for keyset secrets (with `Secret Get/List` permissions).
 This isolates the two permission scopes cleanly.

 ### KEK URI format